 Viewing your alerts in the context of one another

 In the event that there is an issue within your infrastructure you may start receiving alert notifications for multiple datapoints at once.
 Instead of trying to flip back and forth between the different notifications you received, it can be advantageous to open up the alerts tab for your account and look at exactly what your getting alerted for.

 Cleaning up warning alerts before they increase in severity

 You can use the alerts tab to keep an eye on your warning alerts.
 Remember that warning alerts are situations that you want to be aware of, but they may not be causing problems yet.
 Use the alerts tab to proactively take action on your warning alerts such that you prevent error and/or critical alerts from triggering.
 Doing so will minimize the number of active alerts for your environment.

 Alert Table Settings

-Clicking into the Alerts Table Settings dialog (#2 in the above diagram) will allow you to customize your Alerts Table view.
+Clicking into the Alerts Table Settings dialog (using the Settings button) will allow you to customize your Alerts Table view.